BlurryLight/BlurryLight_blog/content/post/UE/UE4_Asynchronous_texture_creation_uploading.md

 Remember, our movie is currently also playing on `RenderThread`.
-When there are thousands of textures uploading(easy to acheive when loading a medium size of `umap`), the `Renderthread` gets stucking at uploding and therefore cannot spare time to tick the video, that's the lag.
+When there are thousands of textures uploading(easy to acheive when loading a medium size of `umap`), the `Renderthread` gets stucking at uploding and therefore cannot spare time to tick the video, that's the lag/hitch.

 ## Asychronous Texture Uploading